Post by Dana Donofree, AnaOno Founder and CEO

 I fought for genetic testing and found out I am BRCA 2 positive in 2017 and removed my breasts and ovaries.

-As a mother of four, I want to inspire other young south Asian women to reach out, speak up, get tested, get mammograms.
+I want to inspire other young south Asian women to reach out, speak up, get tested, get mammograms.

 I fear not feeling whole again.